-MAXIMUM LENGTH OF PROGRAM POLICY
+MAXIMUM LENGTH OF PROGRAM COMPLETION POLICY

 ACOM shall provide a curriculum of instruction that encompasses four academic years (eight semesters) of continuous study.
-Candidates for the degree of Doctor of Osteopathic Medicine (DO) are required to meet all graduation requirements in a time frame not to extend beyond six years from the first date of matriculation unless otherwise required by statute.
+Candidates for the degree of Doctor of Osteopathic Medicine (D.O.) are required to meet all graduation requirements in a time frame not to exceed 150% of the standard time to achieve the degree (six years from the first date of matriculation) unless otherwise required by statute.